£100 Winter hardship payments

 Housing and energy costs

-The Scottish Government have confirmed tenants with rent arrears due to coronavirus will not face being evicted from their homes as a result of the coronavirus outbreak.
+Thereafter, the Scottish Government have confirmed tenants with rent arrears due to coronavirus will not face being evicted from their homes as a result of the coronavirus outbreak.
 The ban applies to all tenants in rented accommodation whether they be in private rented or social housing sector.

 The Scottish Federation of Housing Associations has also confirmed that no tenant will be evicted during this crisis and will apply up to the end of March 2021.
 However any rent arrears accrued will be required to be paid to the landlord